 The M.S.W. places great emphasis on standards of professional behavior and ethics in the practice of social work.
 Entrance into the M.S.W. does not guarantee graduation from the major.
 Students admitted to the M.S.W. must maintain a minimum GPA of 3.00, in all social work courses, with no grade below “B-” counting toward graduation.
 Failure to maintain the specified GPA or to exhibit responsible professional behavior determined by the School may result in suspension or dismissal from the major.
 Courses with grades below “B-” must be repeated before progressing to the next sequence.
 Students must pass the comprehensive paper during the last semester in order to graduate from themajor.

 Students may pursue the M.S.W. on either a full- or part-time basis.
 Both options consist of 60 semester hours of study.
 Students should check directly with the School of Social Work for applications and timelines.
 The full-time option takes four semesters to complete; the part-time option lasts for eight (8) consecutive semesters.
 The major offers graduates from a Council on Social Work Education (CSWE) accredited BSW program (within 5 years) the option of applying for advanced standing.
 The advanced standing program is available online on either a full- or part-time basis.
-The advanced standing program is also offered on campus.
-Students qualify by receiving “B” or better grades in the undergraduate social work courses that equate to the MSW foundation courses.
-(Students do not qualify with “B-” grades in these courses).
+The advanced standing program is also offered on campus and online.
+Students qualify by receiving “B-” or better grades in all the undergraduate social work courses.
+(Students do not qualify with any grade below “B-” in these courses).
 Both the full- and part-time options are heavily sequenced and students must stay in sequence.

 Accreditation: